Horses of Iceland Icelandic Horses

 Tölt is known for its explosive acceleration and speed; it is also comfortable and ground-covering.
 Rider: Helga Una Björnsdóttir /photographer Gígja Einarsdóttir

 The Icelandic horse is known for being sure-footed and able to cross rough terrain.
 It displays two gaits in addition to the typical walk, trot, and canter/gallop commonly displayed by other breeds.
 The first additional gait is a four-beat lateral ambling gait called tölt.
-By lifting one to two hooves at a time, a tölting horse can keep the rider comfortable over considerable distances.
+A tölting horse can keep the rider comfortable over considerable distances by lifting one to two hooves at a time.
 Tölt is ridden from slow- to high tempo.
-The fifth gait of the Icelandic horse is called flying pace, or "skeið ".
-Not all horses can pace.
-Skeið is used in pacing races, and is fast and smooth, with some horses able to reach up to 50 km/h (30 mph).
-It is not a gait for long-distance travel, but rather short distances and high adrenaline!
+The fifth gait of the Icelandic horse is called flying pace, or "skeið. " Not all horses can pace.
+Skeið is used in pacing races and is fast and smooth, with some horses reaching up to 50 km/h (30 mph).
+It is not a gait for long-distance travel, but relatively short distances and high adrenaline!
 More about the gaits here.

-The Icelandic horse comes in many different colors, and the Icelandic language includes more than 100 names for the various colors and color patterns.
-It weighs between 330 and 450 kilograms (730 and 990 lb) and standing an average of 142 cm (56 inches) high at the withers.
-It has a spirited temperament and a large personality and is very strong.
+The Icelandic horse comes in many colors, and the Icelandic language includes more than 100 names for the various colors and color patterns.
+It weighs between 330 and 450 kilograms (730 and 990 lb) and stands an average of 142 cm (56 inches) high at the withers.
+It has a spirited temperament, a big personality, and is powerful relative to its size.

 Horses fording a river